 Getting braces means a load of chair time.
 Your orthodontic work can take a few years for you to see your desired results.
 With a typical two to three year plan, a patient is likely going to be sitting in a chair for up to an hour at a time.
 Plus, you’re looking at an average of around 30 visits, and potential emergency appointments.

-Not only are you paying for the intricate mechanisms of the braces that help move your teeth, but you are also paying for:
+Not only are you paying for the intricate mechanisms of the braces that help move your upper and lower teeth, but you are also paying for:

 - The costs of the sterilisation equipment